ska-telescope/lmc-base-classes/README.md

 ## Version History

+#### (unreleased)
+- Remove `ObsState` command from SKACapability, SKAObsDevice and SKASubarray Pogo XMI files.
+It should not have been included - the `obsState` attribute provides this information.
+The command was not in the Python files, so no change to usage.
+It only affects future Pogo code generation.

 #### 0.5.3
 - Setting `loggingTargets` attribute to empty list no longer raises exception.
 - Change syslog targets in `loggingTargets` attribute to a full URL so that remote syslog servers can be specified.